 Myth: You can pasteurize fresh eggs at home in the microwave.

 Sorry!
 Making raw or undercooked eggs safe from Salmonella isn’t a do-it-yourself job.
-Safest Choice™ uses a patented process based on extensive scientific development and precision controls.
+Davidson's™ uses a patented method based on extensive scientific development and precision controls.
 The US Department of Agriculture explains it this way: “The equipment to pasteurize eggs isn't available for home use, and it is very difficult to pasteurize shell eggs at home without cooking the contents of the egg.”

 Myth: Organic eggs and brown eggs are safe from Salmonella.

-By the way, in case you’re curious, no hormones or antibiotics are fed to hens that lay Safest Choice™ eggs.
+By the way, in case you’re curious, no hormones or antibiotics are fed to hens that lay Davidson's Safest Choice® pasteurized eggs.

 Myth: Eggs from a local farm are safer than those from the grocery store.